School of Chemical and Environmental Engineering

 Today the Environmental Engineer is called on to undertake a leading role in the restoration, protection and management of the environment, aiming at the sustainable development of the country.

 The mission of the School of Environmental Engineering is to provide advanced education of a high standard in environmental science and engineering and to prepare qualified engineers to measure, monitor, assess, and treat problems caused by human intervention in the environment.

 The provision of programs of studies at undergraduate and graduate level by the Technical University of Crete resulted in the creation of a unique Greek undergraduate and graduate center for environmental engineering, which is in constant communication/co-operation with respective university centers and research institutes world-wide.
 The programs of study provide scientific expertise in the following areas:

 The objective of the Undergraduate Program (UP) of the School of Chemical Engineering and Environmental Engineering is to provide future Professional Engineers with advanced technical and communication skills, in combination with up-to-date knowledge of global chemical engineering and environmental issues, so that they assume leading positions in the world.

 The academic year starts on the September 1st of each year and ends on August 31st of the following year.
 The educational program of studies for each academic year is divided in two semesters.
 The exact start and end dates of semesters and exam periods are determined by the Senate of the Technical University of Crete.
 Each semester includes at least thirteen (13) full weeks of classes and two (2) weeks of examinations.

-The teaching methods employed by the School of Environmental Engineering follow modern educational standards and, depending on the course, include open lectures to broad audiences, targeted seminars to small groups, tutorials and recitations, laboratory exercises and practical training.
+The teaching methods employed by the School of Chemical and Environmental Engineering follow modern educational standards and, depending on the course, include open lectures to broad audiences, targeted seminars to small groups, tutorials and recitations, laboratory exercises and practical training.

 Open lectures are not mandatory, although attendance is strongly recommended.